-One of two brand new Hilton co-brand cards and the first aimed at business owners, the The Hilton Honors American Express Business Card is the business rendition of the much improved Hilton Honors American Express Ascend Card.
+Hilton's first co-brand card aimed at business owners, The Hilton Honors American Express Business Card is the business rendition of the much improved Hilton Honors American Express Surpass® Card.
 Albeit, sporting a few differences that provide an additional layer of value for business owners able to put higher spend on the card.

 - Terms apply.